-Although most photojournalistic wedding photography shoots are done using ambient light, there are situations whereby the lighting situation might not be ideal to turn out good pictures.
+Although most photojournalistic wedding photography shoots are done using ambient light, there are situations when the lighting situation might not be ideal for turning out good pictures.
 That is why judicious use of an external flash plays an important role in assuring great shots and happy clients.

 A good photojournalist uses the external flash at appropriate moments to complement available ambient light.
-With a flash mounted at all times, you can address any kind of lighting situation, without having to scramble for one when the need arises.
-Many a time, the use of flash creates a distinction between getting the shot or not getting it at all.
-Therefore, there is no need to be so adamant in insisting that you follow the fad of just using ambient light in your photojournalistic wedding photography shoots.
+With a flash mounted at all times, you can address any kind of lighting situation, without having to scramble when the need arises.
+Many times, the use of flash creates a distinction between getting the shot or not getting it at all.
+Therefore, there is no need to be so adamant in insisting that you follow the fad of just using ambient light in your photojournalistic wedding shoots.

 These are some examples which make the external flash an indispensable asset:

-To prevent harsh shadows being cast behind your subjects, you should at all times avoid pointing the flash directly at them.
-Try using an omni-bounce or bounce card to soften the flash falling on your subjects, so as to foster an ambient feel and creating atmosphere while reducing the evidence of flash.
-Flash can be bounced off the ceiling, walls, wedding gown, a guest’s white shirt or anything available that reflects light well.
+To prevent harsh shadows being cast behind your subjects, you should–at all times–avoid pointing the flash directly at them.
+Try using an omni-bounce or bounce card to soften the flash falling on your subjects, so as to foster an ambient feel and reduce the evidence of flash.
+Flash can be bounced off the ceiling, walls, wedding gown, a guest’s white shirt, or anything available that reflects light well.

 Bouncing softens the light source by effectively making the source larger and spreading it out in every direction to eliminate hard shadows.
-Using sideway bounce off a wall can also create side lighting in rooms with very flat illumination and directional effect for simple portraits.
+Using a sideways bounce off a wall can also create side lighting in rooms with very flat illumination and a directional effect for simple portraits.

 When faced with a strong backlight situation, the camera’s exposure settings will automatically underexpose the subject to compensate for the bright background.
-Using a fill-in flash in such situations will illuminate the subject, hence preventing them from being underexposed.
-It can also be especially useful for keeping eye sockets from getting too dark or to lower the contrast ratio of shadows and highlights in direct sun.
+Using a fill-in flash in such situations illuminates the subject, preventing them from being underexposed.
+It can also be especially useful for keeping eye sockets from getting too dark or for lowering the contrast ratio of shadows and highlights in direct sunlight.
 For best results, you should shoot in A mode, and put your external flash on high-speed sync, a function which is available in most TTL flashes.
 This creates a nicely exposed subject and ambient background.
-When the subject is close, and the sky is clear or partly cloudy, you can also take advantage of high-speed sync and use a fast shutter along with negative exposure compensation to darken the background, saturate the blue in the sky and add a little drama to the clouds above.
+When the subject is close, and the sky is clear or partly cloudy, you can also take advantage of high-speed sync and use a fast shutter along with negative exposure compensation to darken the background, saturate the blue in the sky, and add a little drama to the clouds above.
 Darkening the background here allows your subject to stand out from the background, instead of blending in, hence creating more depth in the picture.

-Photography flash techniques is an art in itself.
-When used appropriately, it would produce stunning photos that would delight all your customers.
+Photography flash technique is an art in itself.
+When used appropriately, it produces stunning photos that will delight all of your customers.

 Don't Miss The Next New Article!